Are you suffering from Writer’s block? Is the page staying blank? Or are you starting and stopping?

 THE MENTAL EDITOR

-We each have our own little mental editor.
-This is an inner thought process that watches what we write as we write.
-Sometimes our little mental editors can grow into a menacing nag that can chip away at your ideas, trashing them peck-by-peck, until your confidence decides to take a long holiday.
+Sometimes that little mental editor can grow into a menacing nag that can chip away at your ideas, trashing them peck-by-peck, until your confidence decides to take a long holiday.

 I have had to work hard to beat writer’s block myself and I have a few strategies that worked well for me.